 After going over the list above, analyze the extent of the dirt hanging out on your workplace baseboards.
 Do they just need dusting?
 A vacuum or the long-handled duster can be simple tools to dust your baseboards and make them look great again.
 If this is all that is needed, make sure to have this maintenance step in your cleaning routine so your white painted baseboards will always look dust-free.

-Now, your baseboards should be ready for routine maintenance, and you should not have to go through another scrubbing for a long time.
-Here on out, you should just be able to dust them with a long-handled duster or your vacuum when you take care of the floors.
+After a proper cleaning, your painted baseboards should be ready for routine maintenance, and you should not have to go through another scrubbing for a long time.
+If you consistently keep them in your cleaning rotation, you should just be able to dust them with a long-handled duster or your vacuum when you take care of the floors.

 Easy Way to Clean Baseboards Without Bending Over

-A thorough cleaning for your baseboards like we described above and maintaining them with the long-handled duster or vacuum wand should both be gentle on your back and simple to accomplish.
-Taking breaks, stretching, and not overdoing it can go a long way when cleaning areas near your floors.
+After a thorough cleaning for your baseboards like we described above, maintaining them with the long-handled duster or vacuum wand should both be gentle on your back and simple to accomplish.
+Taking breaks, stretching, and not overdoing it can be helpful when cleaning any area near your floors.